dand-code/dand-code/README.md

 ### Hello! 👋

-I am a former journalist 🗞 and I am passionate by user experience and accessibility.
+I am journalist 🗞 and I am passionate by user experience and accessibility.
 Because of this, I decided run into the coding career 👩‍💻 and continue improving my knowledge and skills.

 :rocket: I'm focused on:
 - HTML5, CSS3, Sass, Bootstrap;